 - 2015-2019 there were 13 arrests of Dorset Police staff for crimes including assault and rape but most of these cases were dropped with no disciplinary action.

-- December 2014 – concerns raised that ‘potentially vulnerable victims were either waiting an unacceptable time for services or missed altogether” because of concern that the force’s definition of vulnerability was too narrow.
+- December 2014 – HMIC raised concerns that “potentially vulnerable victims were either waiting an unacceptable time for services or missed altogether” by Dorset Police because of concern that the force’s definition of vulnerability was too narrow.